-However, organisationally it is essential to have a plan to deal with a range of trauma related situations and responses if policing is to carry out its role in protecting society.
+Organisationally it is essential to have a plan to deal with a range of trauma-related situations and responses if policing is to carry out its role in protecting society.

-Working in collaboration with Public Health England (PHE), we have conducted a review of existing early intervention approaches, and together with expert practitioners, designed a model that reflects the needs of the emergency services.
+Working in collaboration with the UK Health Security Agency (UKHSA), we have conducted a review of existing early intervention approaches, and together with expert practitioners, designed a model that reflects the needs of the emergency services.

-The trauma and post-incident risk management live service is built around ESTIP and consists of the following four phases:
+Our trauma risk management programme is built around ESTIP and consists of the following phases:

 Together with the College of Policing, we have published a guidance document ‘Responding to trauma in policing’.
 The document, originally published in 2018, has been updated to reflect the current policing landscape, including responses to the COVID-19 pandemic.